Live Group Training Programme via Zoom

 Apply to Join the Programme!

 Please complete this form if you wish to apply for a place.
-We will also typically arrange an informal chat where we can also discuss if it feels like a good fit for both of us.
+We will also typically arrange a video call (about 1hr 15) where we can also discuss if it feels like a good fit for both of us.